jokane/clip/docs/index.rst

 Clip
 ====

-This is a library for manipulating and generating short video clips.
+This is a Python library for creating videos.

 It can read video in any format supported by ffmpeg, and provides abstractions for things like cropping, superimposing, adding text, trimming, fading in and